2ptr/Mallet/README.md

 ### Quick Mode
 Quick mode can be used to generate a runner payload with default options - a `.text` payload with AES encryption and local thread execution:

+This will likely be enough for the majority of use cases.

 ### Custom Mode
 Custom mode allows much more control over payload generation parameters.
-The user may specify a custom encryption chain:
+The user may specify a custom encryption chain (limit 10):

 Custom payload location: